carla-simulator/carla/Docs/adv_traffic_manager.md

 ### Control loop

 The control loop manages the calculations of the next command for all autopilot vehicles so they are performed synchronously.
-The control loop consists of four different [stages](#stages-of-the-control-loop); localization, collision, traffic light, and motion planner.
+The control loop consists of five different [stages](#stages-of-the-control-loop); localization, collision, traffic light, motion planner and vehicle lights.

 The control loop: